MoisesDaMata/wazuh-bruteforce-detection-lab/README.md

 - Misconfigured services using outdated credentials
 - Automated scripts attempting authentication

+However, before confirming the alert as malicious, additional validation steps were performed.

+Validation included checking for successful login events (Event ID 4624) to confirm no account compromise occurred.

+No successful authentication events were observed.

-However, this alert was confirmed as malicious due to:
+The alert was confirmed as malicious due to:

 - High frequency of login attempts
 - Originating from attacker machine (Kali Linux)